The giant in random graphs is almost local: Further ingredients for the configuration model

 \subsection{Local convergence of the configuration model}

-As mentioned already below Theorem \ref{thm-convtwolargestcomps}, there are several ways in which local convergence in probability, as formalized in \eqref{LCP-def}, can be proved.
-Such proofs always consist of two steps.
-In the first, we investigate the expected number of vertices whose $r$-neighborhood is isomorphic to a specific tree, in the second, we prove that this number if highly concentrated.
+As mentioned already below Theorem \ref{thm-convtwolargestcomps}, there are several ways in which local convergence in probability, as formalised in \eqref{LCP-def}, can be proved for the configuration model.
+Such proofs often consist of two steps.
+In the first, we investigate the expected number of vertices whose $r$-neighbourhood is isomorphic to a specific tree.
+In the second, we prove that this number is highly concentrated.
 Convergence of the mean follows from the coupling result in Lemma \ref{lem-coupling-CM} below (see the discussion right below it).
-Concentration can be proved using martingale techniques (by pairing edges one by one and using Azuma-Hoefding), see \cite{DemMon10a} or \cite{Bord16}.
-Alternatively, one can use a second moment method and results similar to Lemma \ref{lem-coupling-CM}.
-See \cite[Section 4.1]{Hofs21} for such an approach.
+Concentration can be proved using martingale techniques (by pairing edges one by one, and using Azuma-Hoefding concentration bounds), see \cite{DemMon10a} or \cite{Bord16}.
+Alternatively, one can use a second-moment method and results similar to Lemma \ref{lem-coupling-CM}.
+See \cite[Section 4.1]{Hofs24} for such an approach.
+We omit further details.